0xAliHn/kotlin-for-android-developers/test_whether_everything_is_ready.md

 # Test whether everything is ready

-We would like to write some code to test whether the Kotlin Android Extensions is working.
-I will not explain the code now, but I want to make sure they are working properly in your environment.
-This may be the hardest part of the configuration.
+We’re going to add some code to test Kotlin Android Extensions are working.
+I’m not explaining much about it yet, but I want to be sure this is working for you.
+It’s probably the trickiest part in this configuration.

-First, open `activity_main.xml` and set the id of the TextView:
+First, go to `activity_main.xml` and set an id for the TextView:
 ```xml
 <TextView
     android:id="@+id/message"